CallToPower/ImageScaler/README.md

 * Scales images
 * Option for creating a PDF containing all images

 GUI written in PyQt 5.
-Graphical installers for both, Mac OS and Windows.